Locations:

 If you choose to undergo chemotherapy or other treatment options for cancer, these can cause some uncomfortable side effects, to say the least.
 These include fatigue, nausea, hair loss, skin problems and pain.

 “Research shows that smoking makes these side effects even worse,” Dr. Pennell says.
-“Even six months after treatment, smokers continued to report more side effects from their cancer treatment than non-smokers.”
+“Even six months after treatment, people who smoke continued to report more side effects from their cancer treatment than people who don't smoke.”

-But if you’re able to quit smoking before starting treatment, Dr. Pennell says you’re likely to experience side effects similar to non-smokers.
+But if you’re able to quit smoking before starting treatment, Dr. Pennell says you’re likely to experience side effects similar to people who do not smoke.

 2. Smoking makes treatment less effective